Explore our History

 The Lady Chapel

-It is the burial place of fifteen kings and queens including Elizabeth I, Mary I, Mary Queen of Scots and what is thought to be the remains of Edward V and Richard Duke of York, the "Princes in the Tower".
-Below the central aisle is the Hanoverian vault where George II and members of his family are buried.
+It is the burial place of fifteen kings and queens including Elizabeth I, Mary I, Mary Queen of Scots, and what is thought to be the remains of Edward V, and Richard Duke of York, the "Princes in the Tower".
+Below the central aisle is the Hanoverian vault where George II his Queen, Caroline, and members of their family are buried.
 The Stuart vault is in the south aisle where Charles II, William III and Mary II, and Queen Anne lie buried.
+Edward VI is buried in a small vault in front of the altar.
+Anne of Denmark, queen of James I, lies in one of the apsidal chapels.

 Tomb of Elizabeth I